-We provided indemnification in favor of KBR under the master separation agreement for all out-of-pocket cash costs and expenses (except for legal fees and other expenses of the arbitration so long as KBR controls and directs it), or cash settlements or cash arbitration awards, KBR may incur after November 20, 2006 as a result of the replacement of certain subsea flowline bolts installed in connection with the Barracuda-Caratinga project.
+We agreed to provide indemnification in favor of KBR under the Master Separation Agreement for all out-of-pocket cash costs and expenses (except for legal fees and other expenses of the arbitration so long as KBR controls and directs it), or cash settlements or cash arbitration awards, KBR may incur after November 20, 2006 as a result of the replacement of certain subsea flowline bolts installed in connection with the Barracuda-Caratinga project.
 At Petrobras' direction, KBR replaced certain bolts located on the subsea flowlines that failed through mid-November 2005, and KBR informed us that additional bolts have failed thereafter, which were replaced by Petrobras.
 These failed bolts were identified by Petrobras when it conducted inspections of the bolts.
 In March 2006, Petrobras commenced arbitration against KBR claiming \$220 million plus interest for the cost of monitoring and replacing the defective bolts and all related costs and expenses of the arbitration, including the cost of attorneys' fees.
 During the third quarter of 2011, the arbitration panel issued an award against KBR in the amount of \$201 million, which, along with accrued interest, is reflected as a liability in our condensed consolidated financial statements.
 Costs related to this matter are reflected as discontinued operations in our condensed consolidated financial statements.
-KBR filed a motion to vacate the arbitration award with the United States District Court for the Southern District of New York.
-See Note 5 for additional information regarding the KBR indemnification.
+KBR filed a motion to vacate the arbitration award with the United States District Court for the Southern District of New York, and that motion is pending.
+See Note 5 for additional information regarding the KBR indemnification as well as an unrelated dispute with KBR related to the allocation of certain tax liabilities.